Regular Expressions

 Character Classes

-To create a custom placeholder for a limited set of characters, you can enclose them inside [] metacharacters.
+To create a custom placeholder for a limited set of characters, you can enclose them inside the [] metacharacters.
 Character classes have their own versions of metacharacters and provide special predefined sets for common use cases.

 • [aeiou] match any lowercase vowel character